-2. Push down two fasteners at a time in a diagonal sequence to secure the heatsink and fan assembly in place.
+- 1. Place the heatsink on top of the installed CPU, making sure that the four fasteners match the holes on the motherboard. - 2.
+Push down two fasteners at a time in a diagonal sequence to secure the heatsink and fan assembly in place.

-Connect the CPU fan cable to the connector on the motherboard labeled CPU\FAN.
+3. When the fan and heatsink assembly is in place, connect the CPU fan cable to the connector on the motherboard.